How To Repair Your Credit Score When Buying A House

 Some of the most common errors include:

 Before you start a credit repair plan, make sure that your low credit score isn’t the result of a mistake.
 Pull each of your credit reports and carefully check each one for errors.
 Your credit reports include instructions on error reporting processes.
 If you do notice something that you believe is an error, your credit bureau must investigate any dispute that you make and report their findings back to you.
-If the credit bureau finds that the error you report is actually an error, they remove it and raise your score.
+If the credit bureau finds that what you’ve reported is actually an error, they remove it and raise your score.

 Your payment history is the biggest single factor that makes up your credit score because it comprises about 35% of your score’s calculation.
 This means that one of the quickest ways you can raise your score is to make minimum payments on all of your accounts every month.
 Ideally, you should also pay off each of your outstanding credit card balances before they’re due.
 This lowers your revolving utilization and helps you save on interest in the long-term.